DRtool: An Interactive Tool for Analyzing High-Dimensional Clusterings: Application

 \subsubsection{Class 4}

 Class 4 is split between two separate clusters in the UMAP embedding.
 To diagnose, we select the two custom clusters using the drawing tool.
 The path projection settings are calibrated to 20 dimensions and a CCA degree of two.
 We also select the Group Coloring setting, so the points are colored according to group, rather than class.
-The plot along with the estimated density does not provide any evidence of separation (Figure 8).
+The plot along with the estimated density does not provide any evidence of separation (Figure \ref{class 4 projection Wong}).
 The two selected groups also have 18 crossings, larger than the null expectation of 15.62.
 All evidence indicates the two groups were sampled from the same population, in agreement with the $k$-means clustering.

 To better understand why these two clusters are separated despite minimal evidence of separation, we reference the heatmap and meta data.
-According to the heatmap, the two groups differ most in CD8 T cell counts.
-This is confirmed by the cell labels provided by \citet{UMAP_example}, which were passed to the tool as meta data.
-So while separation wasn't observed by the MST, the discrepancy in CD8 T cell counts accounts for the splitting of the class 4 points.
+According to the heatmap (Figure \ref{class 4 heatmap Wong}), the two groups differ most in CD8 protein counts.
+This is confirmed by the cell labels provided by \citet{UMAP_example}, which were passed to the tool as meta data (Figure \ref{class 4 meta data Wong}).
+So while separation wasn't observed by the MST, the discrepancy in CD8 protein counts accounts for the splitting of the class 4 points.

 Turns out, the $k$-means cluster got it right.
 Together, these two groups make up the cells sampled from skin tissue (Figure B2).
 Within the skin tissue cells, however, exist two subgroups differentiated by CD8 T cell count.